 Natural Science

-How our Universe arose, how life appeared on Earth, how human civilization developed, in what relationship with nature people have now - we will try to answer these questions here.
+How our Universe arose, how life appeared on Earth, how human civilization developed, and in what relationship with nature people have now - we will try to answer these questions here.
 The Earth is our shared planet on which we all stand with our feet.
 Our spaceship, speeding through space and time.
 The fate of the Earth is our common fate.

 • Platform: PC, Windows